Main ContentDermatology Residency Program

 The most important thing for a resident, medical student, or patient to know about a department is its culture.
 Click the links below to get a glimpse of the culture in the UMMC Department of Dermatology.

-UMMC Dermatology residents will be hosting a virtual Open House for September 8th, 2022 from 6:30 - 7:30pm CDT to share more about our program with applicants.
-Interested parties can register here
+UMMC Dermatology residents host an annual open house in September to share more about our program with applicants.
+Interested parties can email the education office.

 FY22 Dermatology Residents.
 Pictured from left to right: Drs.
 Hannah Badon (Class of 2024), Laura Rezac ('24), Sarah McClees ('23), Alex Jenkins ('23), Josh Ortego ('23), Molly Webb ('23), Ross Pearlman ('22), Alex Noble ('22), Jordie Ivey ('22), Ruth McTighe ('24), and Colleen Powers ('24).